smartdevicelink/sdl_hmi_integration_guidelines/docs/UI/SetGlobalProperties/index.md

 ### Description
 SDL requests to set-up the data for VR help layout, the name and icon for in-application menu and the properties of the touchscreen keyboard.

-The request may arrive for the application whatever being active or in background on HMI (depends on Policy Table permissions applicable to mobile application request, by default allowed to operate in all HMI levels except of NONE).
+The request may arrive for the application whether being active or in background on HMI (depends on Policy Table permissions applicable to mobile application request, by default allowed to operate in all HMI levels except of NONE).

 The `vrHelp` parameter of the `SetGlobalProperties` RPC is used by the system to display the help items on the screen and the `helpPrompt` parameter is used by the system for playing out the associated TTS help prompt.